JanHerca/urantiapedia/output/wikijs/en/article/Gloriann_Harris/The_privilege_of_individual_ministry.md

 - Many persons, one family.
 - Many members, one body.

-In our consideration of spirit endowment, let's reflect upon the Spirit of Truth. “_Pentecost endowed mortal man with the power to forgive personal injuries, to keep sweet in the midst of the gravest injustice, to remain unmoved in the face of appalling danger, and to challenge the evils of hate and anger by the fearless acts of love and forbearance._” ([UB 194:3.12](/en/The_Urantia_Book/194#p3_12)) So, the Father provides the raw materials — the seed, the soil, and the elements.
+In our consideration of spirit endowment, let's reflect upon the Spirit of Truth. “_Pentecost endowed mortal man with the power to forgive personal injuries, to keep sweet in the midst of the gravest injustice, to remain unmoved in the face of appalling danger, and to challenge the evils of hate and anger by the fearless acts of love and forbearance._” (<a id="a78_356"></a>[UB 194:3.12](/en/The_Urantia_Book/194#p3_12)) So, the Father provides the raw materials — the seed, the soil, and the elements.
 The Son sows the seed-uses the power provided by the Father to set the stage in time and space, And the Spirit in us can make something of it.
 He activates us.
 We are empowered by the Spirit for God's _work_ — God's will — God's cause, The Spirit yields the fruit, From the harvest comes “bread,” the staff of the life eternal.

 I am supposed to be telling you “how-to-go-do” but I am not telling you how.
 I have tried to tell you “why” and “what,” but I will not tell you “how.”
 The “why” — because if we are all sons of God then we must be brothers.
 And, if God had chosen to differentiate in time and space, then we must synthesize toward eternity unity reality.
 (That's a high fallutin' philosophical way of saying that we must get along together, we must help each other, we must coordinate our differences.)
 The “what” — actualize the potential.
 We must _socialize our religion_ to make it happen.
 We do not learn by merely studying, hearing, being told, observing.
 We learn by doing, by teaching, by putting into practice what we have studied.
 Learning, living, and sharing the teachings — we are evolutionary creatures, It is philosophically required that we experience in order to become real.